Morri3/ml-project-spyder/README.md

 ## Why do we have two GitHub repositories?
 This repository aims to train and test the joke generator and detector using the GPT2 and BERT models (see the section [The inspiration for the project](#inspiration)).

-Another repository seeks to train and test the joke generator and detector using a Trainer provided by the Huggingface.
+Another repository seeks to train and test the joke generator and detector using a Transformer-based model and pre-trained models using the Trainer provided by the Huggingface.

 ---